OrienteerBAP/Orienteer-Guidebook/understanding_orienteer_ui.md

 For each user role, the Orienteer app administrator allocates a set of available perspectives to select from, one of which is the default.
 When a user logs in, he views the default perspective.
 To select another perspective, the user will need to click ![](UI-selecting-perspectives.jpg) on the top right.

 ## Tabs and widgets
 The administrator can set each page to display a given set of **tabs**, and each tab to display a particular set of **widgets**.
 Widgets may display a variety of data, including tables, graphs and custom widgets developed for a particular app.

+Each widget can appear in only

 Example: the default set of widgets on a page of a class includes tabs: *Configuration*, *Localization*, *Security*, *Subclasses*.
 The *Configuration* tab includes widgets *Configuration*, *Properties*, *Indexes*, *Custom properties*.

 ![](Pages&widgets.png)

+A widget can show
+Each widget
 widget's domains ...

 ## Dashboards